jimmidyson/configmap-reload/README.md

         the HTTP status code indicating successful triggering of reload (default 200) -webhook-url string
-        the url to send a request to when the specified config map volume directory has been updated
+        the url to send a request to when the specified config map volume directory has been updated -webhook-retries integer
+        the amount of times to retry the webhook reload request
 ```

 ### License